4-Week TEFL Course in Florence, Italy

 If you are British or American, you will need to apply for a student visa to work in Italy.
 With a student visa, you can legally work, normally for up to 20 hours per week.
 Getting a student visa involves enrolling to study Italian at a local school or university, which leaves you free to teach at language schools or freelance in the afternoons/evenings and at weekends.
 With this option, you need to factor in the cost of the Italian course when working out living costs and budgeting.

-Please note that this method doesn't guarantee you work, it just allows you to work legally while you are studying.
-Our partner centre will guide you through the procedure for this type of visa.
+Please note that this method doesn’t guarantee you work, it just allows you to work legally while you are studying.
+Our partner centre can provide guidance on how to apply for this type of visa and support you during the process.

 • Can I teach English in Italy as a Canadian, Australian, or New Zealand citizen?